top of page

 What I realized in that moment was that I was striving to complete the movement lessons to the point that I was causing discomfort and eventual harm to myself.
 Not unlike myself in my athletic years, I had reverted to an old idea in myself that I had to perform for the new teacher.
 When she gently asked the question to me, I realized that I was using a default behavior that was completely irrelevant to what I was doing at the moment.
 I was there to learn how to move with more ease, more efficiency and more self-kindness.
 I was doing the opposite.

-Like many aging athletes, I lived according to a specific set of deeply ingrained behaviors.
+Like many achievers and aging athletes, I lived according to a specific set of deeply ingrained behaviors.
 I was not fully aware of how limited I was in my adult and work life due to these old patterns.
 Learning to push and strive for better performances, measured by statistics, wins and losses, and lots of praise for overcoming pain to do so were among them.
 That combination served some really significant needs that I had in my high school, college, and early adulthood, but they were unsustainable as the “only way” to be myself for the rest of my life.

 Thankfully, I chose a path of change in how I think and feel about my body, in how I approach my very care of myself even as I still work to be fit and healthy.